auth0/docs/articles/migrations/guides/extensibility-node8.md

 ## Whitelist the new URLs

-The [Authorization Extension](/extensions/authorization), the [Delegated Administration Extension](/extensions/delegated-admin) and the [Single Sign-On (SSO) Dashboard Extension](/extensions/sso-dashboard) require whitelisting the URLs used to access extensions and custom webtasks.
+The [Authorization Extension](/extensions/authorization), the [Delegated Administration Extension](/extensions/delegated-admin) and the [Single Sign-on (SSO) Dashboard Extension](/extensions/sso-dashboard) require whitelisting the URLs used to access extensions and custom webtasks.
 When you upgrade to Node 8, the URLs you use to access extensions and custom webtasks will change.
 This is a breaking change for these extensions.

-If you use any of these extensions, **you must whitelist the new URLs** both as Allowed Callback and as Allowed Logout URLs.
+If you use any of these extensions, **you must whitelist the new URLs** both as Allowed <dfn data-key="callback">Callback</dfn> and as Allowed Logout URLs.

 The change is an `8` that is appended before the `webtask.io` part.
 So if you accessed an extension using the URL `https://${account.tenant}.us.webtask.io/dummy-extension-url`, when you upgrade to Node 8 the URL will be `https://${account.tenant}.us8.webtask.io/dummy-extension-url`.